DenyT17/Titanic/README.md

 So in this case, the predictions are not the same.
 ## Next goals 🏆⌛
 * Increasing prediction accuracy as much as possible
+* Try to use Bagging and Boosting to increasing accuracy
 * Developingg graphic user interface